 A field's data type tells Data Studio what kind of data to expect as input.
 For example, Data Studio displays Text fields "as is," with no other processing.
 Even if the field contains numbers, Data Studio won't apply any numeric aggregation to it.
 A field defined as a URL, on the other hand, is displayed as hyperlinks.

 When the specified data type and actual data don't match, unexpected results can occur.
 You can adjust a field's data type in circumstances when the data source hasn't been correctly configured and you don't have edit access to it.
 For example, converting a dimension containing valid data but defined as Text to a Date type can let you use it as date range dimension.

 The tables below show the same data.
-The table on the right has the YEAR QUARTER (YYYYQ) format applied to the date field.
+The table on the right has the granularity set to YEAR QUARTER (YYYYQ).
 Notice how the data has been aggregated according to the new time unit: